Turtosa/from-zero-to-rag/from-zero-to-rag.md

 ## Overview
 RAG can be thought of as two systems, parsing and retrieval, each containing several steps depending on how complex your project is.

-Parsing takes your soup of documents and converts it into neat vectors:
+Parsing takes your soup of documents and outputs neat queryable chunks.
+It typically follows these steps:
 1. \*Normalization: conversion of various documents into simple text (e.g. OCR, parsing of DOCX, PDF, PPT, MD, HTML, etc)
 2. Chunking: splitting the text into small sections such as sentences or paragraphs
-3. Embedding: generate high-~~dimension~~ dimensional vectors from text chunks
+3. Embedding: generate high-dimension vectors from text chunks
 4. Insertion: placing these vectors in a database for future querying

 Retrieval takes a user query and turns it into actionable context for the LLM: